 - 9th Arrondissement: Opéra.
 A residential area that has a mix of homes and businesses.
 Paris Opera is located in this area as well as Galeries Lafayette and Printemps for shopping.

-- 10th Arrondissement: Canal St Martin.
+- 10th Arrondissement: l”entrepot.
 I found myself spending more and more time in this area when I was there last.
 It is a young and lively area with a bohemian flair as long as you do not venture too close to Gare du Nord.
 As long as you stay closer to the border of the 3rd, there are great cafes, bistros, wine-bars, and unique little shops.
 Mostly locals hanging out in the parks along the canal (area of Canal St. Martin).

 - 11th Arrondissement: Bastille.
 Place de la Bastille and the New Opera are located in this area.
 It use to be a bit rough around the edges but last summer I spent some time wandering around and enjoyed finding little shops and markets.
 It is primarily a residential area full of artists.